Multiscale Carbon Burden of Infrastructure in the United States: Methods

 \subsection{Outcome model}

-A limitation of much causal research is its reliance on linear and logarithmic effect scaling.
+A limitation of much causal research is its reliance on linear and logarithmic effect scaling \cite{Hill_2011}.
 While these are appealing assumptions in their simplicity, they may not adequately capture the non-linear relationship between the treatment variable of interest and the outcome.
-Machine learning approaches address linearity and parametric critiques but suffer from their own set of limitations arising from their lack of casual interpretation.
-BART is an approach that balances the flexibility of machine learning against the interpretability of classical causal econometric methods.
+Machine learning approaches address linearity and parametric critiques but suffer from their own set of limitations arising from their lack of causal interpretation.
+Bayesian Additive Regression Trees (BART) is an approach that balances the flexibility of machine learning against the interpretability of classical causal econometric methods.